MeteoSwiss/flexpart/README.md

 ### What is this repository for? ###

-* This repository contains the development version of the Lagrangian model FLEXPART
+* This repository contains the Lagrangian particle dispersion model FLEXPART.

  ### How do I get set up? ###